MohaBoukhatem/Moha-boukhatem/README.md

 - 🎓  Graduated from Mostaganem University, Algeria

-- 📌  I worked on Handwritten Text Recognition system based on CNN ,BLSTM & CTC Architectures for my graduation project
+- 📌  I worked on Handwritten Text Recognition system based on CNN ,BLSTM & CTC Architectures

 - 📨  Contact me on <a href="www.linkedin.com/in/mohaboukhatem">LinkedIn</a> , <a href="mailto:mohamedelhadiboukhatem@gmail.com">Gmail</a>